RamenDR/ramen/ramenctl/README.md

 ## Deploying ramen on the hub and managed clusters

-Deploy *ramen* from source using `quay.io/ramendr/ramen-operator:latest` on the hub and managed clusters.
+Deploy *ramen* from source using `quay.io/ramendr/ramen-operator:latest` on the hub and managed clusters specified in FILENAME.

 ```
-ramenctl deploy
+ramenctl deploy FILENAME
 ```

 ## Configure ramen hub operator

 After deploying *ramen* we need to configure it for the environment.
-The configuration depends on the environment type (`regional-dr` or `metro-dr`).
+The configuration depends on the topology specified in the environment file.

 ```
-ramenctl config regional-dr
+ramenctl config FILENAME
 ```

 ## Unconfigure ramen hub operator